thatanikett/vidtube/README.md

-Attempting to create a youtube-like video-sharing social media platform
+Attempting to create a youtube-like video-sharing social media web-app